RBrooksDK/MSE1_25/01/README.md

 [Session materials]()

-In this introductory session, we lay the foundation for the mathematics used in software development.
+In this introductory session, we lay the foundation for the mathematics used in +software development.
 We begin with an overview of the course structure, learning objectives, and expectations.
 Then, we focus on key arithmetic rules and the fundamental properties of functions, which form the basis for the more advanced topics covered later in the course.

 The session includes understanding and applying rules of powers, roots, exponents, and logarithms.
 We also explore the definition of functions as well as their domains and ranges.
 Finally, we introduce the concepts of inverse and composite functions, which are essential for further work in the course.
 Special emphasis is placed on logarithms and their applications in software development, as they play a central role in many algorithms and data processing methods.